shrmrf/shrmrf.github.io/_posts/2021-02-24-nice-hacks.md

 _Linux only_

+_DISCLAIMER: THE FOLLOWING CAN LEAD TO CREATING SECURITY HOLES IN THE VPN-PROTECTED NETWORK...
+BE VERY CAREFUL.
+MAKE SURE YOU KNOW WHAT YOU'RE DOING.
+IF YOU DON'T UNDERSTAND WHAT YOU'RE DOING, **DO NOT PROCEED**_

 VPNs are a pain in the neck.
 I managed to find a way to have VPN traffic limited to some sites instead of routing everything through your corporate network.

 Routing everything through corporate network is also a cause of load on the company's servers.
 Imagine a ton of people watching Youtube over VPN.
 Now, I'm talking about traditional VPN here, not p2p stuff.